Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 aimed towards designers and out-of-the-box simulation.
 Psyshock is aimed towards gameplay programmers and extreme flexibility.
-If both these solutions were pizzas, Unity Physics would be a supreme pizza, whereas Psyshock would be a choose-your-own-toppings pizza…
+If both these solutions were pizzas, Unity Physics would be a supreme pizza, whereas Psyshock would be a choose-your-own-toppings pizza, with more and more toppings being stocked in each release.

-…with a bunch of toppings out of stock.

 If Unity Physics can’t do what you want, or does more than you want and tanks your performance, Psyshock may provide a faster route to success!